#!/usr/binenv python

 """

-construct a Time object from a netcdf file
+Construct a Time object from a netcdf file.

-:param filename=None: name of netcddf file
+:param filename=None: name of netcdf file

-:param varname=None: name of the netcdf variable
+:param datavar=None: A netcdf variable or name of netcdf variable

 It will try to find the time variable that